-Health Ambassador Program-Youth (HAP-Y) is a community-developed Mental Health Services Act Innovation program, designed to engage individuals, families and communities to be active change agents regarding their health, especially behavioral health, leading to a healthier San Mateo County.
-HAP-Y was built on the idea that informed youth can take a proactive role in helping to keep their families and communities healthy through outreach and engagement to vulnerable families and communities in San Mateo County.
+Health Ambassador Program-Youth (HAP-Y) is designed to engage individuals, families and communities to be active change agents regarding their health, especially behavioral health, leading to a healthier San Mateo Ccunty.
+HAP-Y was built on the idea that informed youth can take a proactive role in helping to keep their families and communities healthy through outreach and engagement of vulnerable families and communities in San Mateo County.